bhosalej95-crypto/python-data-analysis/README.md

 # python-data-analysis
-n this project, I used Python and Machine Learning to predict property sale prices.
+In this project, I used Python and Machine Learning to predict property sale prices.
 I cleaned and prepared the data, analyzed the property features, and built a Linear Regression model.

 The model was used to predict property prices and check how well the predictions matched the actual prices.